clovisphere/iHub-job-api/README.md

-# The unofficial iHub job API
+# The unofficial iHub job board API

 Wouldn't it be cool if we could query the [iHub job board](https://ihub.co.ke/jobs) from the confort of a [terminal](https://www.wikiwand.com/en/Terminal_(macOS))?
 I am thinking about something like: